prsunny/DASH/Documentation/dash-sonic-hld.md

 |	gNMI | Yes |

 ### 3.3.2 DASHOrch (Overlay)
-A new orchestration agent "dashorch" shall be implemented that subscribes to DASH CONFIG_DB/APP_DB objects and programs the ASIC_DB via the SAI DASH API.
+A new orchestration agent "dashorch" shall be implemented that subscribes to DASH APP DB objects and programs the ASIC_DB via the SAI DASH API.
 DASHOrch shall have sub-orchestrations to handle ACLs, Routes, CA-PA mappings.
 DASH orchestration agent shall write the state of each tables to STATEDB that applications shall utilize to fetch the programmed status of configured objects.

 DASH APIs shall be exposed as gNMI interface and part of the SONiC gNMI container.
-Clients shall configure the SONiC via gRPC get/set calls. gNMI container has the config backend to translate/write  DASH objects to CONFIG_DB and/or APP_DB.
+Clients shall configure the SONiC via gRPC get/set calls. gNMI container has the config backend to translate/write DASH objects to CONFIG_DB and/or DASH APP_DB.

 ### 3.3.3 SWSS Lite (Underlay)
 SONiC for DASH shall have a lite swss initialization without the heavy-lift of existing switch based orchestration agents that SONiC currently have.
 The initialization shall be based on switch_type "dpu".
 For the underlay support, the following SAI APIs are expected to be supported: